Ceph97/Javascript/learning/JSBehindTheScene.md

             - Function execution context is created when the function is called.
             - Function execution context is destroyed when the function returns.
             - Every time a function is called, a new function execution context is created.

+## SCOPE AND THE SCOPE CHAIN

+- ```SCOPPING``` is how our program's variables are organized and accessed.

+- ```SCOPE``` is the part of the program in which a certain variable is accessible/declared.
+    1. Global scope:
+        - Variables declared outside of any function or block.
+        - Variables declared in global scope are accessible everywhere.
+    2. Function scope:
+        - Variables declared inside a function.
+        - Variables declared in function scope are only accessible inside the function.
+    3. Block scope:
+        - Variables declared inside a block.
+        - Variables declared in block scope are only accessible inside the block.
+        - Example of block scope: if, for, while, switch, etc.
+        - Only let and const variables are block scoped. var variables are function scoped.

+- ```SCOPE CHAIN``` is the order in which functions are written in the code.
+The scope chain determines the order in which the functions are executed.
+    - Inner scope can access variables of outer scope, but outer scope cannot access variables of inner scope.
+    - Inner scope will do a scope lookup to find the variable in the outer scope.
+    - If the variable is not found in the outer scope, the scope lookup will continue until the variable is found or the global scope is reached.

+- ```LEXICAL SCOPE``` means that a variable defined outside a function can be accessible inside another function defined after the variable declaration.

+- ```SCOPE OF A VARIABLE``` is the region of our code where a certain variable can be accessed.

+- ```SCOPE CHAIN VS CALL STACK```
+    - Scope chain is used to look up variables.
+    - Call stack is used to keep track of the execution of our code.